opencodeiiita/opencodeiiita.github.io/README.md

 Fill in this [form](https://docs.google.com/forms/d/e/1FAIpQLSckqTvJMiWRuxONuRb_rF8AmGR0107nrxc5nVwrz3Bh51mdEA/viewform)

 ## Interested in sponsoring us?
-Take a look at our sponsorship [brochure](https://opencodeiiita.github.io/src/OpenCode.pdf) for more details!!
+Take a look at our sponsorship [brochure](https://opencodeiiita.github.io/src/OpenCode.pdf) for more details!